Dog Hanging Head Down – [What Should I Do?]

 My Dog Has Been Hanging Her Head Low And Walking

 Mammals have powerful limbic (emotional) systems.
-These systems control some behaviors and feelings, including the “fight or flight response,” which can be experienced as anxiety.
+These systems control some weird behaviors and feelings, including the “fight or flight response,” which can be experienced as anxiety.
 These dynamic systems are part of what makes us mammals so aware, intelligent, and socially complex.
+However, these same emotional systems can drive aberrant behaviors such as head pressing if the animal’s nervous system is compromised.

-Symptoms of a Pinched Nerve in a Dog’s Neck
+Symptoms Of A Pinched Nerve In A Dog’s Neck

-Symptoms of a Pinched Nerve in a Dog's Neck
+Symptoms Of A Pinched Nerve In A Dog’s Neck

 If your dog suddenly has a case of stumbles, drooling, and lip-smacking, you may have noticed that she is unsteady on her feet and has difficulty breathing.
 This is often the first sign of a pinched nerve in a dog’s neck.

-It is called a “pinched nerve” because one of the spinal bones or vertebrae has shifted, causing a pinch on the nerves in your dog’s neck.
-This causes pain and weakness in the neck muscles and additional weakness that travels down your dog’s back.
+It is called a “pinched nerve” because one of the spinal cord bones or vertebrae has shifted, causing a pinch on the nerves in your dog’s neck.
+This causes pain management weakness in the neck muscles and additional weakness that travels down your dog’s back.
 These are the three most common signs of a pinched nerve in dogs:

-• Loss of coordination
+• Loss of coordination and balance

 • Difficulty breathing